0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

 Well I have a big project comming up that will be the object of a YouTube video if I ever succeed.

-For the *HOLY CORE* itself, future planned work is :
+For the _HOLY CORE_ itself, future planned work is :

-- Software environement to use the *HOLY CORE* on small projects.
+- Software environement to use the _HOLY CORE_ on small projects a.k.a. *HOLY CORE SFTWARE EDITION*.
 - A short and handy **debug manual**, like this one, but it would dive into the advanced debugging techniques used when you run into a problem.
 - A pipelined edition ?
 That's on my todo list as well.